-The following rules on filing apply whether you are paying the tax or requesting suspension of the tax.
+The following rules on filing apply whether you are paying the tax or reporting suspension of the tax.

-IF the vehicle is first used during THEN use the rates on AND file and pay by July Page 2, Col. 1 August 31 1 A month after July Page 8 of the instructions, Table I The last day of the month following the month of first use 1
+IF, in this period, the vehicle is first used during THEN use the rates on AND file by July Page 2, col. (1) of Form 2290 August 31 1 A month after July Page 5 of the instructions The last day of the month following the month of first use 1

-1 File by this date regardless of when state registration for the vehicle is due.
+1 File by this date regardless of when state registration for the vehicle is